10 expenses to keep in mind when buying a home

 Before you sign the deed of sale on a house or condo, you need to get an inspection.
 A home inspector can explain the strengths and weaknesses of the property and point out any renovations or additional costs on the horizon, protecting you against nasty surprises.

 Cost: Varies depending on the size of your home and the year it was built.
-Budget $500 or more.
+Plan to spend $400 to $600 plus taxes for a home or condo inspection.
+Inspection fees for buildings will be more expensive.

 02A home appraisal, to pay the right price

 Cost: Varies depending on the property and location.
-Budget between $500 and $800.
+Budget between $400 and $900 for a house or condo.
+For a multifamily building, appraisals can cost over $1,000.
 Banks normally absorb the cost of the appraisal when they require it as a condition of financing.

 03 A notary, to close the sale